pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 # node in the physical import mode.
 0 by default, which means no limit.
 # store-write-bwlimit = "128MiB"

+# Specifies whether Physical Import Mode adds indexes via SQL.
+The default value is `false`, which means that TiDB Lightning will encode both row data and index data into KV pairs and import them into TiKV together.
+This mechanism is consistent with that of the historical versions.
+If you set it to `true`, it means that TiDB Lightning adds indexes via SQL after importing the row data.
+# The benefit of adding indexes via SQL is that you can separately import data and import indexes, and import data more quickly.
+After the data is imported, even if the indexes fail to be added, it does not affect the consistency of the imported data.
+# add-index-by-sql = false

 [tidb]
 # The information of the target cluster.
 The address of any tidb-server from the cluster.
 host = "172.16.31.1"